Geek-Tekina/DSA---Babbar---NOtes/trees.md

         ```
     - [LCA of BST](trees/20_lca_bst.cpp)
         ```
-        In BST, the we can easily track LCA by just checking with the root data, if both the elements are greater then go to right child else if both smaller go to left child else this is the LCA node.
+        - In BST, the we can easily track LCA by just checking with the root data
+        - if both the elements are greater then go to right
+        - else if both smaller go to left child
+        - else this is the LCA node.
         ```
     - [Pair Sum in BST](https://www.techiedelight.com/find-pair-with-given-sum-bst/)
         ```
         We can easily solve this problem by using hashing.

-The idea is to traverse the tree in an inorder fashion and insert every node’s value into a set.
-Also check if, for any node, the difference between the given sum and node’s value is found in the set, then the pair with the given sum exists in the tree.
+        - The idea is to traverse the tree in an inorder fashion and insert every node’s value into a set.
+        - Also check if, for any node, the difference between the given sum and node’s value is found in the set, then the pair with the given sum exists in the tree.
         ```
     - [k-th largest element](https://www.geeksforgeeks.org/kth-largest-element-in-bst-when-modification-to-bst-is-not-allowed/)
         ```
-        keep in order traversal and maintan a ++counter, such that if counter becomes k, return the value.
+        - keep in order traversal and maintan a ++counter
+        - such that if counter becomes k, return the value.
         ```